kubecost/poc-common-configurations/argocd/README.md

 ### Prerequisists

-Follow ReadMe-Enterprise to setup cloud-intregration and object-storage secrets for your given cloud provider:
+Follow ReadMe-Enterprise to setup object-storage secrets for your given cloud provider:
 - [AWS](../aws/README-enterprise.md)
 - [Azure](../azure/README-enterprise.md)
 - [GCP](../gcp/README-enterprise.md)

+ > The installation below assumes you have created the kubecost namespace and kubecost-thanos secrets prior to running the commands.

 ### Install Kubecost on the Primary Cluster